-No doubt about it, kids love to play in a sandbox, but what do you do if you don’t have one in your yard?
+No doubt about it, kids love to play in a sandbox, but what do you do if you don’t have a sandbox in your yard, or if you live in an apartment?
 You create a DIY sand table!
-Check out this small sand play idea!
-It’s perfect for kids who don’t have a sand box!
-Sometimes it’s fun to take an activity that your child enjoys regularly, and present it in a new way.
+This small space sand play idea is perfect for backyard play in warm weather or indoor play at Sometimes it’s fun to take an activity that your child enjoys regularly, and present it in a new way.
 It can breathe new life into the activity, spark creativity, or simply provide your child with a “change of scenery” so to speak.
 That’s what I was thinking when I decided to create this DIY sand table.
 It’s a great sand play idea for kids who don’t have access to a backyard sandbox!

 Our sandbox is probably the most popular place to play in our backyard.
 There are lots of things to do in our yard, but not every one will climb the ladder to the playhouse.
 Some children aren’t comfortable with the tire swings and the slide.
 Not everyone is confident enough to walk our tightrope or to climb on the the play logs, so the sandbox provides a safe place to have a ton of fun.